segdeha/Gallery/README.md

 Limitations
 ---
 * Like I said, I built this for my own use.
 So, the image sizes are fixed, at half the size of an Instagram image.
+* Supports a maximum of 10 images per gallery instance.

 Usage
 ---